-When Gary first asked Samuel to describe his political activities, Samuel gave many examples of the kinds of things that he did to help his party.
-Later he added another example.
-Gary might have been less suspicious if, in describing his political activities, rather than saying “I started a student chapter,” and “I wrote a newspaper article,” Samuel had said, “For instance, I started a student chapter” and “For example, I wrote a newspaper article.”
+When Gary first asked Samuel to describe his political activities, Samuel gave many examples of things that he did to help his party.
+Later, when Gary asked again, Samuel added another example.
+That made Gary suspicious.
+If Samuel had stressed that he was giving examples, it could have helped.
+Instead of saying “I started a student chapter,” he could have said, “For instance, I started a student chapter.”
+Instead of saying “I handed out flyers,” Samuel could have said, “For example, I handed out flyers.”